최신 AZ-800 무료덤프 - Microsoft Administering Windows Server Hybrid Core Infrastructure

 Explanation:

-What is the maximum number of physical disks that can fail on each disk?
+Which type of trust can you use for Trust1 and Trust2?
 To answer, select the appropriate options in the answer area.

 NOTE: Each correct selection is worth one point.